 Don’t miss: Summer wildflowers (CB is known as the wildflower capital of Colorado!), strolling historic Elk Avenue, and the tiny ghost town of Gothic, just outside of Crested Butte!

 Once a booming mining town, Crested Butte is now home to a beautiful mountain resort with over 15 lifts.
-Sitting at an elevation of 8.909 feet, many people flock here every year for the incredible skiing, but you can surely enjoy this Colorado mountain town any time of the year!
+Sitting at an elevation of 8.909 feet, many people flock here every year for the incredible skiing, but you can enjoy the natural beauty of this Colorado mountain town any time of the year!

 Nestled into Colorado’s rugged and somewhat remote Western Slope, it does take some planning to get to Crested Butte, but it’s worth it!
-The longer drive from any major airport means it’s not *quite* as crowded as some bigger resorts closer to Denver.
+The longer drive from any major airport means it’s not *quite* as crowded as some bigger ski towns closer to Denver.

 What makes Crested Butte one of the best mountain towns in Colorado is that you can truly experience everything it has to offer without ever leaving the mountain.
 Mt.
 Crested Butte (aptly named!) reaches 9,375 feet above sea level and makes its own little town, too!